Console Light Web Monitoring Panel#

 28.04.2024

-Added the ability to switch the server to the draining state in the upstream context.
+Added the ability to set a server to the draining state in the upstream context.

 1.2.1